When is it illegal to provide gambling services?

 - The financial gain mainly derives from the payment of stakes from the participants who one by one enters the arrangement

-Reporting illegal supply of gambling or illegal advertising
+Reporting illegal provision of gambling or illegal advertising

 If you as a licence holder discover illegal supply of gambling on the Internet or advertising for illegal supply of gambling, please contact the Danish Gambling Authority.
 You can report it to us by using our contact form or call us on tel. no. +45 72 38 79 13.